Skip to main content

 The signAndSendUniqueTransaction method from the postchain-client library combines two primary tasks:

-• Signing: Before a transaction is dispatched to the blockchain, it's signed using the provided signature provider.
-When verified by the blockchain network, this signature proves that the transaction hasn't been tampered with after being signed and confirms the sender's identity.
+• Signing: Before a transaction is dispatched to the blockchain, it is signed using the provided signature provider.
+When verified by the blockchain network, this signature proves that the transaction has not been tampered with after being signed and confirms the sender's identity.

-• Sending: Once the transaction is signed, it's dispatched to the Chromia blockchain for processing.
+• Sending: Once the transaction is signed, it is dispatched to the Chromia blockchain for processing.

 Parameters explained: